-The Unitarian Church in Westport and its Board of Trustees are providing an online forum for the discussion of thoughts and concerns related to our senior minister’s pending retirement, the events that led to his announcement of that, and the path we will take in transition.
+The Unitarian Universalist Congregation in Westport and its Board of Trustees are providing an online forum for the discussion of thoughts and concerns related to our senior minister’s pending retirement, the events that led to his announcement of that, and the path we will take in transition.
 Participation will be limited to members of the church or regularly attending non-members.

 This forum exists to provide a safe environment that reflects our unique shared values as Unitarian Universalists as expressed perfectly in our Principles and Purposes at www.uua.org/beliefs/principles/